November 23 2016

 Our keyboard player and artistic leader Bob Gilmore has passed away on January 2nd at the age of 53.
-We miss him dearly.
 Since we started Trio Scordatura in 2006 Bob has given us an overdose of inspiration and we will use this to continue exploring the fascinating world of tuning and microtonality.
 Trio Scordatura will go further under the name Scordatura, it’s a name change that Bob already was considering.
 We always enjoyed playing projects with guest players and we will continue to do so, with Bob in our hearts and souls.

 Read here a tribute for Bob written by his friend, the composer Donnacha Dennehy.

 So last week Trio Scordatura successfully launched our new project Nicola Vicentino: a second life at the Orpheus Institute in Ghent, as part of their Research Festival 2014.
 Two of the four new pieces are now online: Christopher Fox’s new piece on our SoundCloud page here; and Lucia D’Errico’s piece here.